meltgroup/melt_shared_web_res/_services/nlp_powered_research.md

 icon: search
 layout: service
 header_image: /melt_shared_web_res/images/headers/pages.jpg
-blurb: Learn what your customers really think.
-We use natural language processing to help you analyse open ended survey questions.
+blurb: Understand consumers in their own words.
+We use natural language processing on well-structured open ended survey questions to bring you closer to the consumer’s perspective.
 They get to speak their minds.
 You get to make sense of it.
 linked_services: [information_extraction, data_visualisation, customer_segmentation]
 clients: [netflix, unilever, wikipedia, maido, here_i_am]
 display_score: S03